Minimalist Bullet Journaling, A Life-Changing Practice

 Notes: – – Represented with a dash “–”.
 Notes include facts, ideas, thoughts, and observations.
 They’re used to capture information or data you don’t want to forget.

-Priority: * – Represented as a “*” and not something that is very important.
+Priority: * – Represented as a “*” and not something significant.

-Inspiration: ! – Great ideas, personal mantras, and genius insights are labeled with “!” symbol.
+Inspiration: ! – Great ideas, personal mantras, and genius insights are labeled with the “!” symbol.

 I like to number the pages of my Bullet Journal on the lower right corner of all the odd pages only.
 This helps with indexing and navigating around your journal.

-I found that noting the temperature helps me understand some of my actions during the day when I look back on my Bullet Journal.
+I found that noting the temperature helps me understand some of my actions during the day when I review my Bullet Journal.

-I suggest you title all of your pages in a similar way.
-For my Monthly Log, Gratitude, Health, and Tracker pages, I just write the name at the top center of the page.
+I suggest titling all your pages similarly.
+For my Monthly Log, Gratitude, Health, and Tracker pages, I write the name at the top center of the page.

 You can do whatever you like.
-Choose your pages and how you build them.
+Choose your pages and decide how you want to build them.
 There is no right or wrong.

 The goal is to do what you believe will help you be more productive.